Formulary management

 • Closed formulary: We employ a closed formulary.
 If a drug isn't listed on the drug formulary, the product is not covered by the member’s pharmacy benefit.
 If a non-formulary drug is clinically necessary, an exception to coverage request may be submitted.
 The prescribing provider should include a medical reason for why formulary options are inappropriate.

 • Mandatory generic substitution: If a drug is available in a generic version, we may require you to use the generic version.
-If the generic version of the drug is mandated and you choose to receive the brand, you may be responsible for the highest tier branded copay plus the ingredient cost difference between the brand and generic versions.
+If the generic version of the drug is mandated and you choose to receive the brand version, you may be responsible for the highest tier branded copay plus the ingredient cost difference between the brand and generic versions.
 If your physician requests the branded version, you are only responsible for the highest tier branded copay.

 • Step therapy: Step edits are often used to require generic or preferred drug use before using a non-preferred drug.
 When a step edit is in place, you must try the preferred drugs before receiving approval for the non-preferred drugs.
-Step edits are completed point-of-service at the pharmacy, and there are no prior authorization requirements.
+Step edits are completed point-of-service at the pharmacy and there are no prior authorization requirements.

 • Specialist restrictions: Specialist restrictions limit the prescribing of a drug to a unique specialty.
 These decisions are based on the indications and uses for the specific drug.